 - Are there noises or vibrations?: Make sure you listen for any unusual noises or vibrations.

 16. Get An InspectionAlong with your own inspection, it’s important to get the car inspected by a trusted professional before you purchase.
 While a pre-purchase inspection can cost you $100-$200, it is a wise investment and can end up saving you a lot of money in the long run.
 It can also provide you with peace of mind that is well worth the added cost.
 If you’re buying a certified pre-owned vehicle, an inspection isn’t necessary because the vehicle has already undergone a rigorous inspection and is covered by a warranty.

-17. NegotiateAs with new cars, the sticker price is the asking price.
-Unless the seller has a no-haggle price guarantee, you are likely to be able to get the car for less.
-Even if it’s untrue, let the seller know that you are still shopping for other vehicles and that you will walk away from the deal if they don’t meet your terms.
+17. NegotiateAs with new cars, the sticker price is the dealer’s asking price.
+Unless the seller has a no-haggle price guarantee, you can probably purchase the car for less if you know how to negotiate.
+Let the seller know you are still shopping for other vehicles and you will walk away from the deal if they don’t meet your terms.
 If you think the price is fair based on your research of comparable vehicles, you can give them a bid of $500-1,000 below asking price.
-Let them know that you have done your research and you think this is a fair price.
+Let them know that you’ve done your research and you think this is a fair price.
 The worst they can do is say “no,” and you will still be able to accept the original asking price.
-The seller may take your price—or at least provide a counter-offer because he or she wants to get the car sold.
-Even if they can’t bring the price down on the car, they may be able to provide you with more money on your trade-in.
+The seller may take your price—or at least provide a counter-offer that’s still lower than the asking price to get the car sold.
+If you’re buying from a dealer and they can’t bring the price down on the car, they may be able to provide you with more money on your trade in.